Identification of multi-valued treatment effects with unobserved heterogeneity: Basic set up and motivating examples

-\cite{CH2005} show that, if the Jacobian $\Pi'(y_0,\ldots,y_k)$ is full rank for all the values $(y_0,\ldots,y_k)$ in a set of potential solutions to $\Pi(y_0,\ldots,y_k)=0$, then $(y_0,\ldots,y_k)=(Q_{Y_0|X} (\tau | x),\ldots,Q_{Y_k|X} (\tau | x))$ is the unique solution.
-The identification condition of \cite{CH2005} is, in principle, directly testable, but, in each empirical study, it is difficult to check this numerical condition, which takes the form of matrices of the outcome conditional densities.
-It is not clear how to interpret the requirements for the endogenous variable and the instruments implied in this condition.
-In addition, estimation based on (\ref{eq:ti}) is complicated by the non-smoothness and non-convexity of the corresponding objective function, which occurs even for linear-in-parameters quantile models.
+where $\{z_0,z_1\ldots,z_k\}\subset\mZ$.
+The identification condition of \cite{CH2005} is, in principle, directly testable.
+However, in each empirical study, it is not easy to check this numerical condition, which takes the form of matrices of the outcome conditional densities.
+It is unclear how to interpret the requirements for the endogenous variable and the instruments implied in this condition.
 In this paper, we establish sufficient conditions for identifying treatment effects in multi-valued treatment settings, which are easier to interpret economically than the identification conditions of \cite{CH2005}.
-We also provide closed-form expressions of the identified treatment effects that could be used for constructing plug-in estimators.
+We also provide closed-form expressions of the identified treatment effects that could be used for constructing plug-in estimators.\footnote{This idea resembles that of \cite{Das2005}, who develops an estimation strategy based on the closed-form expression of the regression function with discrete endogenous treatments in the nonparametric regression model with an additive error term.}